sparsick/k8s-dev-survival-kit-talk/README.md

 # k8s-dev-survival-kit-talk

-You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on Java Forum Stuttgart at 7th July 2022.
+You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on Software Architecture Morning at 4th August 2022.

 The demo application based on Java and Spring Boot is in folder 'sample-app'.

 Furthermore, there exists an sample how to mock dependeted systems for the local development with Mockserver.